-We have exposure to interest rate risk that relates to our cash and cash equivalents and investments held in money market funds and U.S. Treasury securities.
+We have exposure to interest rate risk that relates to our cash and cash equivalents and investments held in money market funds, U.S. Treasury securities, commercial paper and corporate securities.
 The goals of our investment policy are liquidity and capital preservation.
 We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash and cash equivalents and investments.